canbalkya/Question-Card/README.md

 &nbsp;

-Copyright © 2020 TurkishKit — Tüm Hakları Saklıdır
+Copyright © 2020 Can Balkaya — All Rights Reserved